Dino Ranch

 Dino Ranch is a Canadian animated children's television series created by Matthew Fernandes, co-founder and chief creative officer of Industrial Brothers.
 Dino Ranch follows the adventures of the Cassidy family as they tackle life on the ranch in a fantastical, prehistoric and Wild West-inspired setting where dinosaurs roam.

 The series debuted in 2021, on CBC in Canada on January 16, on Disney Junior in the United States on January 18, and later on Disney+ on June 18.
 The second season of the series premiered on Disney Junior on July 22, 2022, followed by the third and final season on September 11, 2023.

-A spin-off series, Dino Ranch: Island Explorers is scheduled for release in 2026.
+A spin-off series, Dino Ranch: Island Explorers, was released in 2025.

 Premise

 Dino Ranch is set in a world where humans and dinosaurs live alongside each other.
 While Dino Ranch is first and foremost a working, self-sustained ranch run by the Cassidy family, it also serves as a dinosaur sanctuary.